Academic Requirements for the Bachelor’s Degree

 - Academic load limits for full-time students are shown in the chart below.

-- Enrollment in more than 18 semester hours per semester (unless the enrollment is for only five courses) or four semester hours during the May Term constitutes an overload.
+- Enrollment in more than 18 semester hours per semester (unless the enrollment is for only five courses) constitutes an overload.
 Overload fees will apply above 20 hours to all courses except fee-based applied music.

-- No student may enroll for more than 24 semester hours in a semester, or in one academic course during May Term except in the case of certain May-term study abroad courses.
+- No student may enroll for more than 24 semester hours in a semester, or in more than one academic course during May Term except in the case of certain May-term study abroad courses.

 - Overloads must be approved by the student’s advisor and the dean or associate dean of the college using forms available in the registrar’s office.